reynamarie/cse15l-lab-reports/lab1.md

 }
 ```
-The absolute path to the current working directory right before the command was run '/home/cse15l-lab-reports'
+The absolute path to the current working directory right before the command was '/Users/reynamaharaj/Downloads/cse15l-lab-reports-main'.
+Because when I put in cat, the terminal didn't return nothing, not even reynamaharaj@Reynas-MacBook-Pro ~ %.
+So I did ls again and then continued to 'cd.'
 I received this output because the commad did not have any arguments.
 Therefore, there was nothing to print the contents of.
 This is not an error because 'cat'.
 I used the command with no arguments, and the output returned nothing because no paths were given.